Kyrie21323/rotten_tomatoes_soup/README.md

 5. **Analyze the Data**:

-   Once the scraping is completed, the data will be saved in a CSV file (`directors_and_ratings.csv`).
+   Once the scraping is completed, the data will be saved in a CSV file (`movies.csv`).
 To analyze the data and calculate the average rating for each director, you can run the analysis script:
    ```bash
    python analyze_directors.py
    ```